DudOGZ/Alertas-laborales-AWS/README.md

 3. Configura el trigger en CloudWatch con `trigger-config.txt`
 4. Sube el código a Lambda y prueba manualmente o espera ejecución automática

+1. Verify that the sender is validated in SES
+2. Attach the IAM policy to the Lambda role
+3. Configure the CloudWatch trigger using `trigger-config.txt`
+4. Upload the code to Lambda and test manually or wait for automatic execution

 ---

 ## 📎 Enlaces útiles / Useful links